kashansunday/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it's written.
 Optimize for clarity and maintainability, not just for execution speed or cleverness."

 This principle emphasizes that during the development process, programmers should prioritize writing clean, readable, and easily understandable code over highly complex or obfuscated solutions that might perform marginally better.
 This practice fosters collaboration, reduces bugs, and speeds up future development as new team members can quickly understand existing code.
 Remember, the costliest part of software development is usually maintenance, thus making readability a key factor in efficient coding.

+# 2024-02-24
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Break the task down into smaller, manageable steps, then allocate time for each step.
+Having a clear plan will keep you focused and on track as you work through the project.
+ （104个字符）